peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

  <a href={url}><span>{children}</span></a>
 )
 ```
 Now you have to review the snapshot diff to determine if the change was intentional (requiring the snapshot to be updated) or accidental (requiring a bug to be fixed).
-The larger the snapshot, the more tedious this process becomes.
+The larger the snapshot and the more changes, the more tedious this process becomes.

 Snapshot testing is sort of like fishing with a giant net.
 Sure, you catch a lot of fish (bugs), but you catch a lot of other stuff, too.
 Then you have to sift through it all and decide what to keep and what to throw back.